Search features

 Email Email More info More Info

 THEA 290.
 STUDIES IN THEATRE.
 Subject matter varies each semester, to allow an in-depth study of aspects of theatre not covered in as much detail in other courses.
-Semester course, three hours.
+Three hours.

 a section of the STUDIES IN THEATRE course in Theatre - THEA